 Jewellery should be treated with the best possible care you can provide it with to keep it looking as fantastic as the day you bought it and for your many years of ownership.
 Of course, time can take its toll on articles and so it is important that you are checking your jewellery for signs of wear or damage regularly.
 “Prevention is better than cure.”
 Something that can be a simple fix can sometimes turn into an expensive problem if it is left to manifest.

-At Terence Lett Jewellers we have been carrying out quality jewellery repairs for close to 30 years.
+At Terence Lett Jewellers we have been carrying out quality jewellery repairs for over 30 years.
 We offer a free estimation on all our repair work which is undertaken at our workshop and are able to offer great value while retaining the highest standards that have made us renowned in this area.
 Some of our services include complete remodelling, resizing of rings, soldering/building up of broken/worn items, hand engraving, cleaning of items/re-rhodium plating on white gold as well as so much more.
 On hand to make the process as straight forward as possible for you are our experienced consultants who will book your repair in and provide a detailed receipt for you to take away.